List of EastEnders characters introduced in 2021: Annie Carter

 Annie Carter is the daughter of established characters Max Branning (Jake Wood) and Linda Carter (Kellie Bright) born in episode 6342, first broadcast on 13 September 2021.
-Annie is a result of a short-term affair between her parents, which is a major factor in her mother's declining marriage to Mick Carter (Danny Dyer), in addition to Linda's alcoholism which also played a large part in their divorce.
-Annie is later raised in Sharon Watts' (Letitia Dean) home; Sharon is Linda's best friend, who let Linda stay with her following the breakdown of her marriage, under the condition she stays sober.
+Annie is a result of a short-term affair between her parents, which is a major factor in her mother's declining marriage to Mick Carter (Danny Dyer), in addition to Linda's alcoholism.
+Annie is later raised in Sharon Watts's (Letitia Dean) home; Sharon is Linda's best friend, who lets Linda stay with her following the breakdown of her marriage, under the condition that she stay sober.
 Linda mostly manages this, and is falsely reported to social services by Jada Lennox (Kelsey Calladine-Smith) after being blackmailed into it by Janine Butcher (Charlie Brooks), in a desperate attempt to keep Mick away from Linda.

-Mick disappears on Christmas Day 2022, following an attempt to save Linda after she is driven off of a cliff by Janine and is presumed dead.
-Linda takes back control of The Queen Vic, struggling with grief over Mick, but continues to hang on for her children, Annie and Ollie Carter (Harry Farr).
-They are later joined by their maternal grandmother Elaine Peacock (now Harriet Thorpe), her fiancé George Knight (Colin Salmon), and his two daughters Gina (Francesca Henry) and Anna (Molly Rainford).
-In January 2024, Annie's half-sister Lauren Branning (Jacqueline Jossa) returns to Walford along with her half nephew Louie Beale (Jake McNally) and her cousin Penny Branning (Kitty Castledine) – Lauren does not know of Annie's existence until a brief conversation with her cousin Sonia Fowler (Natalie Cassidy) in a bid to stop her from departing Walford again.
+Mick disappears on Christmas Day 2022, following an attempt to save Linda after she is driven off a cliff by Janine, and is presumed dead.
+Linda takes back control of The Queen Vic, struggling with grief over Mick, but continues to hang on for her youngest children, Annie and Ollie Carter (Harry Farr).
+They are later joined by their maternal grandmother, Elaine Peacock (now Harriet Thorpe), her fiancé, George Knight (Colin Salmon), and his two daughters Gina (Francesca Henry) and Anna (Molly Rainford).
+In January 2024, Annie's half-sister Lauren Branning (Jacqueline Jossa) returns to Walford alongside Lauren's son Louie Beale (Jake McNally) and cousin Penny Branning (Kitty Castledine).
+Lauren does not know of Annie's existence until a brief conversation with another cousin, Sonia Fowler (Natalie Cassidy), in a bid to stop her from departing Walford again.
 Lauren storms into The Queen Vic and demands to meet Annie.
 Linda later allows Lauren to meet Annie, and they soon bond as Lauren is still struggling with the death their sister Abi Branning (Lorna Fitzgerald).